 - A. Runner is responsible for knowing ALL rules and procedures. - B. Runner is responsible for the actions of his / her Pacer(s) and Crew.
 Any rule transgression by Runner or associated Pacer and Crew can be grounds for either immediate or post-run disqualification. - C. Runner must pick up run number and bag on Friday at the Mandatory Runner Registration. - D. Runner must check in on race morning prior to starting the race in order to be an official participant. - E. Drop Bags - 1.
 Runner's collection of personal supplies at any one aid station must not exceed the following dimensions: 18" high, 18" wide, and 24" long. - 2.
-Drop bags are to be brought to the event start (Nature Center) on Saturday morning at 05:00 as described in the Event Schedule. - 3.
-In order to be accepted, bags must be clearly marked with three items on a waterproof label: - Location: Paradise Park, Nu'uanu, or Nature Center (i.e., Start / Finish) - Runner name - Runner bib number - F. While accepting supplies on rare occasions from a fellow Runner is tolerated, multiple such instances may be interpreted as muling.

-- G. No course cutting.
+Drop bags are to be brought to the event start (Nature Center) on Saturday morning at 04:45 as described in the Event Schedule. - 3.
+In order to be accepted, bags must be clearly marked with three items on a waterproof label: - Location: Paradise Park, Nu'uanu, or Nature Center (i.e., Start / Finish) - Runner name - Runner bib number - F. While accepting supplies on rare occasions from another runner is tolerated, multiple such instances may be interpreted as muling. - G. No course cutting.
 Runner must follow the marked course at all times.
-If Runner departs from the official course, Runner must return to the point of departure on foot before continuing onward. - H. Artificial systems devised to cool Runner (cooling vests or similar), are not allowed to be used or worn while forward progress is being made. - I. If Runner undergoes an infusion of intramuscular / intravenous / subcutaneous fluids of any type (except for prescription medication) during the race, immediate disqualification will occur. - J. Race officials reserve the right to remove runners from the course who are deemed incapable of continuing safely. - K. Runner must check in and out of every aid station for reasons of safety and time keeping / tracking. - L. Runners dropping out during the event must inform a race official.
-If Runner retires without doing so and fails to show up at the next aid station, officials may notify Honolulu Fire Department Search and Rescue specialists.
-Runner may be held responsible for the cost of a frivolous search and rescue operation. - M. Cut-off times will be strictly enforced.
+If Runner departs from the official course, Runner must return to the point of departure on foot before continuing onward.

+- H. Artificial systems devised to cool Runner (cooling vests or similar), are not allowed to be used or worn while forward progress is being made. - If Runner undergoes an infusion of intramuscular / intravenous / subcutaneous fluids of any type (except for prescription medication) during the race, immediate disqualification will occur. - J. Race officials reserve the right to remove runners from the course who are deemed incapable of continuing safely. - K. Runner must check in and out of every aid station for reasons of safety and timekeeping / tracking. - L. Runners dropping out during the event must inform a race official.
+If Runner retires without doing so and fails to show up at the next aid station, officials may notify Honolulu Fire Department Search and Rescue (SAR) specialists.
+Runner may be held responsible for the cost of a frivolous SAR operation. - M. Cut-off times will be strictly enforced.
 Runner must not continue on after exceeding a cut-off time.
 Race staff will make every attempt to shuttle Runner back to the Start / Finish (Nature Center) if this occurs.
+Note: The official race time clock is managed by race timers and corresponds to satellite time.